Trauma-informed care: revolution or rhetoric?

 By watching this webinar recording, you will gain:

-- a deeper knowledge of what trauma-informed care is and the range of ways it may be applied
+- a deeper knowledge of what trauma-informed care is and how the approach can be applied

 - a critical understanding of some of the myths and misconceptions surrounding trauma-informed approaches